JRaviLab/amRdata/README.md

   output (we recommend 50GB+)
   - These analyses can produce very large amounts of data
   - For taxa with \>5,000 genomes, disk space can easily exceed 100GB!
-- Multicore processing and sufficient (16GB+) of RAM are highly recommended
+- Multicore processing and sufficient (16GB+) RAM are highly recommended
   - Species with many isolates may run poorly or fail to complete on older hardware

 ### Output

-Feature matrices dimensions depend on species:
+Feature matrices’ dimensions depend on the species:

 - Rows: Number of isolates (typically \<10,000)
 - Columns: Number of features (ballpark estimates)